lmm-git/Locator/Use.md

 Example implementation
 ----------------------
 The module is devided in 2 main sections: The geocoding and the displaying of the map.
-First your module hat to geocode a place with
+First your module has to geocode a place with
 ```php
 ...
 $place = ModUtil::apiFunc('Locator', 'geocoding', 'Nominatim', array('mixedAddress' => 'YOUR ADDRESS HERE'));